Singularity-tutorial/Singularity-tutorial.github.io/03-the-ecosystem/README.md

 ## Building and hosting your containers

 Docker Hub allows you to save a Docker File (Docker's version of a Singularity definition file) to a GitHub repo and then link that repo to a Docker Hub repo.
-Every time a new commit is pushed to the GitHub repo, a new container will be build on Docker Hub.
+Every time a new commit is pushed to the GitHub repo, a new container will be built on Docker Hub.

 For instance, the [godlovedc/lolcow](https://hub.docker.com/repository/docker/godlovedc/lolcow) container is linked to the [GodloveD/lolcow](https://github.com/GodloveD/lolcow/blob/master/Dockerfile) repo on GitHub.